10 MISTAKES THAT THE FRENCH DO (Guess the right or wrong answers)

 The next error is again a conjugation error.

-The last mistake we're going to see today is "I made this cake".
+The last mistake we're going to see today is: "I made this cake".
 This is a mistake.
-It should be said that I made this cake.
+You have to say that I made the cake.
 The subject of this sentence is me.
 So the verb agrees with the first person.
-It's an error which is quite frequent, we will in fact agree the verb to have with what comes after, thus with cake, thus in the third person singular.
+It's a fairly common mistake, in fact, to agree the verb avoir with what comes after it, i.e. with gâteau, in the third person singular.

 And if you are new on the channel, think about subscribing.
 See you soon.